James Canham Read: Life

 He was born in Kentish Town in north London the son of John Canham Read and his wife Eliza Fanny Gosbee from Dublin.
 In his childhood he was a choirboy at St Mary's Chapel of Ease in Shadwell but became an agnostic.
 Read worked as the cashier at the Royal Albert Dock, London and lived at 57 Jamaica Street in Stepney.
 He earned £140 per annum, which at that time was well above average.
 He was (legally) married to Emma Sarah Payne with eight children.
 However he had several mistresses.

-Mrs Bertha Ayris or Ayriss (nee Dennis) was married and lived with her husband John Ayris and four children at 24 Wesley Road in Southend-on-Sea.
+Mrs Bertha Ayris or Ayriss (née Dennis) was married and lived with her husband John Ayris and four children at 24 Wesley Road in Southend-on-Sea.
 Read had met Bertha on Southend pier.
 Ironically both were using false names and he knew her as Mrs Neville.
 One of her children (born May 1892) was said by her to be by Read but their affair had ended.
 Her unmarried sister Florence Dennis lived with them.
-Kean had met Florence whilst with Bertha at Clapham Common (explaining himself as a friend) in September 1890 when she was only 18.
+Read had met Florence whilst with Bertha at Clapham Common (explaining himself as a friend) in September 1890 when she was only 18.
 His affair with Bertha possibly ended due to Florence.
 He corresponded with Florence using a go-between, her younger sister Evelina Dennis (14 years old).
 Her correspondence was addressed to "Mr Talbott".
 Florence became pregnant by Read around October 1893 but his preference was for yet another woman: Beatrice Kempton who he was also "married" to, with a six month old child.
-He had met Miss Beatrice working in a sweet shop at Gloucester Road and she knew him as "Edgar Benson" and believed him to be a commercial traveller which required long absences.
+He had met Beatrice working in a sweet shop at Gloucester Road and she knew him as "Edgar Benson" and believed him to be a commercial traveller which required long absences.